ahrnbom/strudl/README.md

 The code is designed to be modular, so that new features can be added fairly easily without destroying everything else.

+More information about how STRUDL works can be found [here](details.md).

 ### Workflow
 1. Import videos
 2. Annotate images